ADS4GPTs/ads4gpts-openstandards/Ad Specifications/GPT Text Ads - v0.0.1.md

 **Placement Rules**
 - **Contextual Placement:** Ads appear at natural conversation breaks after the last AI message.
 Never inject an GPT Ad into the AI response.
-- **Frequency Capping:** Suggested best practice is to limit GPT ads to one for every 2-5 user queries or as platform context dictates.

 **Ad Rendering**
 - **Styling:** Should not be distracting to the User taking away from the Experience.